Solar power in South Africa

 Solar power in South Africa includes photovoltaics (PV) as well as concentrated solar power (CSP).

-In 2016, South Africa had 1,329 MW of installed solar power capacity.
+As of July 2024, South Africa had 2,287 MW of installed utility-scale PV solar power capacity in its grid, in addition to 5,791 MW of rooftop solar and 500 MW of CSP.

 Installed capacity is expected to reach 8,400 MW by 2030.

-In 2014 several solar farms were commissioned, including the 96 MW Jasper Solar Energy Project, one of Africa's largest photovoltaic power stations providing enough solar power for 30,000 homes.

-Solar resource

-The total solar potential of South Africa by area exceeds the level of 1,600 kWh / m2.

 Government programs

 As of 1 January 2016 the South African government gave a tax incentive through the South African Revenue Service for the installation of photovoltaic solar energy generation systems.
 Depending on the size defined in MWp (Megawatt peak) of the photovoltaic solar system, the amended section 12 B of the Income Tax Act No. 58 of 1962 stipulates the size of the tax shield available through accelerated depreciation to the commercial tax paying entity.

 Photovoltaic solar systems smaller or equal to 1 MWp can be depreciated in one year, granting the commercial tax paying entity a 28% discount on the system.

 The tax shield applies even if the photovoltaic solar system is installed mid-year or if the system is not new.
 A repayment time of one year and ongoing electricity savings for the remainder of the system's lifetime can be achieved by financing a portion of the cost of the system.

 Photovoltaic solar systems greater than 1 MWp are depreciated with the schedule 50%, 30%, and 20% in the first 3 years respectively.